chekun/vscode-iris-i18n/README.md

 </div>

-> this is first release, a lot of new features will come.
+### How to use

-- Search "iris i18n"
+- Search "iris i18n" within vscode extensions panel
 - install extension
-- place `.iris-18n.json` inside your iris project folder, put code in it.
+- place `.iris-i18n.json` inside your iris project folder, put code in it. `locale_path` is the path relative to your project folder.

   ```json
   {